-The importance of, and the central role of the individual Member States in ensuring the provision of services of general economic interest (SGEI) is seen in Article 14 TFEU.
-The TFEU allows Member States to derogate from the State aid rules with regard to undertakings entrusted with such services if the application of the rules obstructs the performance of the tasks assigned to them, provided that the development of trade is not affected contrary to the U nion's interests.
+The importance of, and the central role of the individual Member States in ensuring the provision of services of general economic interest (SGEI) is highlighted in Article 14 TFEU.
+Article 106(2)TFEU also allows Member States to derogate from the State aid rules regarding undertakings entrusted with the provision of SGEIs if the application of the rules obstructs the performance of the tasks assigned to them, provided that the development of trade is not affected contrary to the EU's interests.

-This was originally addressed by rules introduced 2005, and in December 2011 these rules were replaced by a new package setting out the conditions under which State aid in the form of public service compensation may be considered to be compatible with State aid rules.
+This exemption is addressed in a December 2011 package setting out the conditions under which State aid in the form of public service compensation may be considered to be compatible with State aid rules.
 The package consists of four measures:

 - A Commission Communication on the application of the State aid rules to compensation granted for the provision of SGEI.
 This clarifies the basic concepts of State aid in the area. - A Commission Decision on the application of Article 106(2) TFEU to State aid in the form of public service compensation granted to undertakings entrusted with SGEI.
-This exempts Member States from the obligation to notify certain aids to the Commission. - The European Union framework for State aid in the form of public service compensation.
+This exempts Member States from the obligation to notify certain aids to the Commission.

+- The European Union framework for State aid in the form of public service compensation.
 This sets out the basis for the Commission's assessment of notified aid. - A Commission Regulation on de minimis aid for the provision of SGEI (adopted in April 2012).
 This sets out the rules for determining that an aid is of minor importance.